 The Blood Cult Project

 The blood cult project was inspired by the blood moon.
-The blood moon represents rage, as well as grief.
+The blood moon can represent many things such as rage, grief, transformation, transmutation, and growth to name a few.
+It can vary from each individual.
 The animals represented in my collection all have something in common.
-Life, doing what they must to survive another day.
-Loads of bloodshed, violence, and grief.
-Animals can mourn the loss of their own just like humans.
+Life, death, survival of the fittest.
+Loads of bloodshed, and violence in order to survive another day.

 About each piece

 • Blood Cult (Red Fox): Foxes are known to be shy but are also fun and curious.
 They hunt for their food at night.
 If you're lucky, you might see one roaming during the day.
 Foxes are omnivores, they dine on rodents as well as berries.
-With their sharp appearance, I deemed them as being a good candidate for my blood cult collection.
+With their sharp appearance, they’re a great candidate for my blood cult collection.

 • Blood Cult (Muskrat): Muskrats are rodents which most rodents are seen as pests.
 This piece represents their sacrifice and grief, to be misunderstood by humankind.
 The bloodshed of many to be witnessed by the blood moon.